 If you have free time during the summer, why not schedule an annual plumbing inspection.
 This way, a skilled plumber could look for potential problems and recommend fixes, if necessary.

-HB McClure stands ready to assist anyone with plumbing or preventive maintenance requests.
+HB Home Service Team stands ready to assist anyone with plumbing or preventive maintenance requests.
 The “employee-owned” company also performs heating, cooling, and oil/propane work.
-Call the offices right away to schedule any service you require.
+Call us today at 717-232-4328 (Central PA) or 410-356-4016 (Baltimore Area) or schedule an appointment online.